-For new activity, NTL 2006-G16 reminds operators to submit complete drilling records in timely fashion according to 30 CFR 250 Subpart D. These data are compiled and sent to MMS in a relatively short period of time after well drilling or completion operations cease.
+For new activity, NTL 2010-G02 reminds operators to submit complete drilling records in timely fashion according to 30 CFR 250 Subpart D. These data are compiled and sent to MMS in a relatively short period of time after well drilling or completion operations cease.
 In addition to the requirement to submit complete records in a timely fashion, it is the operator's responsibility to ensure that updated data are submitted and to correct inaccurate information previously submitted for wells.

-The MMS recognizes that the cleanup targets the identification and capture of missing wellbores, but this is not at the exclusion of other data problems.
-If there are wells that have data problems known to operators, these problems should be reported directly to the Technical Data Management Section (TDMS), rather than have the operators wait to be contacted.
+The MMS recognizes the cleanup targets the identification and capture of missing wellbores, but this is not at the exclusion of other data problems.
+If there are wells known to operators that have data problems, these should be reported directly to the Technical Data Management Section (TDMS) rather than waiting to be contacted.